Commerce and Technology (Graduate Certificate)

 Why get a graduate certificate in commerce and technology law?

 As we do more business online, our economy is changing.
 We face daily challenges and opportunities at the intersection of new digital technologies, new business models, and the regulatory and legal landscape.
 This commerce and technology graduate certificate, supported by UNH Franklin Pierce School of Law's strong intellectual property (IP) foundation, is designed for lawyers and nonlawyers who are interested in the intersection of information technology, business, and law.
-Expert faculty tackle
+Expert faculty address current events and rapidly developing areas such as new payment systems and the handling of consumers’ private information.
+This certificate program is a great fit for domestic and foreign professionals working in today’s evolving digital and data-driven economy.

-Why choose UNH for your certificate?
+Why choose UNH Franklin Pierce Law School for your Graduate certificate?

 Request Information